chitoyuu/retrace/README.md

 ## Use cases

-This crate is written with a use case with the following characteristics in mind:
+This crate is written with a use case that has the following characteristics in mind, your milage may vary:

 - Appends must be fast, and should not have latency spikes.
 - Appends happen over time, instead of all at once.